dasistcrafter/Simple_USB_and_RJ45_cabeltester/README.md

 DO NOT PLUG INTO ANY DEVICE!
 IT CAN KILL IT INSTANTLY!

+the text above can also be found printet on the PCB.

 It works by applying 5 volt on site A.
 The power is the transmitted over the cabel.